 In Step 3, the 'Teach' function re-adjusted the flow switch set point (SP) while flow was at the minimum desired operating flow.
 The chiller will not operate at this flow because the flow switch is OPEN after performing the 'Teach' function.
 The benefit of the 'Teach' function is to quickly set the set point within the desired operating range.
 Additional 'manual' adjustment of set point is required in order to allow for chiller operation at this minimum flow.
 The '+' and '-' buttons on the face of the flow switch allow for the manual adjustment of the SP.
-Pressing the '+' button reduces the flow set point.
+Pressing the '+' button reduces the flow set point while pressing the '-' button increases the flow set point.
 Each button press, '+' or '-', changes the flow set point by 2.5 cm/s.

-Step 4: Press the '+' button until LED '9' begins to flash, as shown in Figure 100.
+Step 4: Press the '+' button until LED '9' begins to flash, as shown in Figure 83.
 Opening of flow switch should now occur at approximately 80% to 90% of minimum flow.